docksal/qa-suite/README.md

     fin backstop test --config=backstop-example.json
     ```

-By default BackstopJS is using PhantomJS to take screenshots.
+By default, BackstopJS is using PhantomJS to take screenshots.
 You can also use SlimerJS/Firefox by setting `"engine": "slimerjs"`
 in the [configuration file](tests/backstop/backstop-example.json).

 ## Pre-configured sample commands

-Pre-configured commands are stored in see `.docksal/commands`.
+Pre-configured commands are in `.docksal/commands`.
 They can be used as shortcuts/alternative to typing long lists of arguments every time.

 Run sample BDD (behavior-driven development) tests with Behat